 Accountants always take some facts as accepted or 'postulates'.
-Business transactions are recorded on certain assumptions such as 'going concern', 'stable value of rupee', 'profit accrual', etc. These postulates or assumptions are reflected in the financial statements.
+In other words, business transactions are recorded on certain assumptions such as 'going concern', These postulates or assumptions are reflected in the financial statements.

-4) Personal judgements
+4) Personal judgments

-Even though a number of conventions and assumptions have been propounded in Accountancy, their use is affected by the personal judgement of accountants.
-That is why financial statements prepared by two different persons of the same concern give dissimilar results and this is due to different personal judgement in suing or applying particular conventions.
-Personal judgement of accountants affects the amount kept as reserve for doubtful debts, amount of depreciation on fixed assets, valuation of stock, etc. The financial statements are affected by the personal judgement of accountants and as such they are subjective documents.
+Even though a number of conventions and assumptions have been propounded in Accountancy, their use is affected by the personal judgment of accountants.
+That is why financial statements prepared by two different persons of the same concern give dissimilar results and this is due to different personal judgment in suing or applying particular conventions.
+Personal judgment of accountants affects the amount kept as reserve for doubtful debts, amount of depreciation on fixed assets, valuation of stock, etc. The financial statements are affected by the personal judgment of accountants and as such they are subjective documents.